 Which meant do not utter a sound.

-Unlike those cartoon officers and chieftains of the sky, guys down on Earth have to slow the spinning down, slowly, in their own unique ways, in silence, alone.
+Unlike Superman, Santa, and other great chieftains of the sky, guys down on Earth have to slow the spinning down, slowly, in their own unique ways, in silence, alone.

 This was something called life on Earth for a man.